 Domestic Violence Awareness Month

-October is nationally recognized as Domestic Violence Awareness & Prevention Month; a time to celebrate survivors, honor those who have died, raise awareness, and confirm our commitment to preventing intimate partner violence in our community.
-We sponsor a number of events throughout our service area and encourage everyone in the community to get involved.
+October is nationally recognized as Domestic Violence Awareness & Prevention Month: a time to celebrate survivors, honor those who have died, raise awareness, and commit to preventing intimate partner violence in our community.